TadLeonard/tfatool/README.md

   Action                                                      | Command
   ----------------------------------------------------------- | ------------------------------------------------
-  Watch FlashAir for new JPEGs, download to local dir forever | `flashair-util -s -d /home/tad/Photos --only-jpeg` Watch working dir for new files, upload them to FlashAir    | `flashair-util -s -y up` Watch sync new files in a local AND remote direcotry        | `flashair-util -s -y both` Sync the 10 most recent files with a local dir, then quit   | `flashair-util -S time -d images/new/`
+  Watch FlashAir for new JPEGs, download to local dir         | `flashair-util -s -d /home/tad/Photos --only-jpeg` Watch working dir for new files, upload them to FlashAir    | `flashair-util -s -y up` Watch sync new files in a local AND remote direcotry        | `flashair-util -s -y both` Sync the 10 most recent files with a local dir, then quit   | `flashair-util -S time -d images/new/`